 a mixing color wheel

-Contrary to traditional "color theory" dogma, red is not the mixing complement of green, and purple (violet) is not the mixing complement of yellow.
-The mixing complement of middle green is magenta, and the mixing complement of middle red is blue green (turquoise or teal); the mixing complement of purple is yellow green, and light to medium yellows have no true mixing complements, but mix very dull greens with red blues and tans with purple.
+Contrary to traditional color theory dogma, red is not the mixing complement of green, and purple (violet) is not the mixing complement of yellow.
+The mixing complement of green is violet red, and the mixing complement of middle red is blue green; the mixing complement of violet is yellow green, and light to medium yellows have no true mixing complements, but mix very dull greens with violet blues and tans with purple.
 In a mixing wheel:

-Green blue is the complement of scarlet red
+Green blue is the complement of orange red

 See the section on visual vs. mixing complements for more information.